ntoskernel/deepsecrets/README.md

 - Semantic checks (variable detection, entropy checks)

 Report in SARIF will be saved to `report.json`
+Now masking secrets in reports is default, but you can turn on masking with flag `--disable-masking`, but be attentive, reports can be stored as artefacts in ci for long time.

 ### Fine-tuning
 Run `deepsecrets --help` for details.